Skip to content

 Introduction to Toast Wallet

 Toast Wallet was an open-source, non-custodial crypto wallet.
-It was developed by Richard Holland for managing Ripple (XRP) on iOS, Android, Windows, macOS, and Linux, becoming a popular XRP wallet with 100,000+ users within a year of launching.
+It was developed by Richard Holland for managing Ripple (XRP) on iOS, Android, Windows, macOS, and Linux, and became a popular XRP wallet with 100,000+ users within a year of launch.

 The wallet is currently unavailable on any platform, though.
 It was shut down, although you can find the final builds of the application and a browser version on GitHub.